BuckWoody/PresentationsAndBlogs/system_setup/windows.md

    - Open **Control Panel** > **System and Security** > **System**.
    - Click **System protection** on the left.
    - Click **Create** and follow the prompts to create a restore point.
+   - Note: The script below can do this, [but you have to edit your registry first.
+Use at your own risk](https://www.thewindowsclub.com/how-to-schedule-system-restore-points-in-windows-10).

 2. **Back Up Your Files**
    - Use either the command line [**ROBOCOPY**](https://lazyadmin.nl/it/robocopy-ultimate-guide/) or [use an option listed here](https://support.microsoft.com/en-us/windows/choose-a-backup-solution-in-windows-10-31495e5d-370e-3631-c773-44de4301e070).